by Sara Collins | Oct 31, 2018 | Finding Hope in the Waiting

 “For this reason I say to you, do not be worried about your life, as to what you will eat or what you will drink; nor for your body, as to what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air, that they do not sow, nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not worth much more than they?
 And who of you by being worried can add a single hour to his life?
 And why are you worried about clothing?
 Observe how the lilies of the field grow; they do not toil nor do they spin, yet I say to you that not even Solomon in all his glory clothed himself like one of these.
 But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the furnace, will He not much more clothe you?
 You of little faith!
 Do not worry then, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear for clothing?’
 For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
 But seek first His kingdom and His righteousness, and all these things will be added to you.
 “So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.
 Matthew 6:25-34

-I’ve been reading the autobiography of Brother Andrew, the man who smuggled bibles behind the iron curtain during the Cold War when communist persecution of the church was prevalent.
+I’ve been reading the autobiography of Brother Andrew, a man who smuggled bibles behind the iron curtain during the Cold War when communist persecution of the church was prevalent.
 There are so many examples of seeking first the Kingdom of God in his life.
 So many times that he and his wife had a great need but no funds.
-In his own strength fulfillment of that need was impossible.
+Fulfillment of that need was impossible in his own strength.
 But, with God nothing is impossible.
-So they prayed and continued in faith to seek to build God’s kingdom, and God provided for every need..
+So they prayed and continued in faith to seek to build God’s kingdom, and God provided for their needs.

-There was one time when he had his heart set on producing special small bibles for Russia to make it easier for more people to have one.
+One instance of great faith was when he had his heart set on producing special small bibles for Russia in order to make it easier for more people to have one.
 But there was a huge cost involved.
-The only way they could think to come up with the money was to sell their house; they knew God would provide another place for them to live.
-They even went so far as to put their house on the market.
-A week later they received a call from the Bible Society saying they would support the production and pay the entire cost upfront.
-Andrew only had to buy what he needed at the time for half the cost!
+The only way they could think to come up with the money was to sell their house — the house they were currently living in.
+They knew God would provide another place for them to live, and they felt strongly about the enormous need for the people of Russia to have bibles.
+Because of their faith and desire to serve the Lord they put their house on the market.
+A week later they received a call from the Bible Society saying they would support the production and pay the entire cost upfront!
+Andrew only had to purchase the bibles he needed at the time and for half the cost!
 What a praise and an answer!
 They immediately took their house off the market.
-The Lord knew their need of a place to live as well as the need of making special bibles for Russia and he provided abundantly.
+The Lord knew their need of a place to live as well as the need of making special bibles for Russia and He provided abundantly.

 We know that our God is able to do anything.
 We may have even grown up singing,